 Yes, a high foot is an indirect free kick.
 A high foot would be considered dangerous play.
 Also, it could impede the progress of an opponent without any contact being made.

-Those are 2 things, of many, that result in an indirect free-kick.
+Those are two things, of many, that result in an indirect free-kick.

 - Firstly, a player hits a high ball towards the opposing 18-yard box.
 A defender jumps up to head the ball away, while an attacker jumps up to control the ball with his foot.